 Refrigerate cranberry orange sauce for at least 2 hours to thicken and set, or prepare it a week ahead and store in an airtight container.

-To Make Ahead: Prepare it in advance for Thanksgiving by making it up to a week ahead.
-Cool, store in an airtight container, and refrigerate for up to 10 days.
+To Make Ahead: Make it in advance by preparing it up to a week ahead.
+Let it cool, then store in an airtight container and refrigerate for up to 10 days.

-To freeze: Freeze fresh cranberry sauce a month or two in advance for holiday prep.
-Cool, store in an airtight container, and thaw in the refrigerator before serving.
+To freeze: Freeze fresh cranberry orange sauce up to one or two months in advance for holiday prep.
+Let it cool, store in an airtight container, and thaw in the refrigerator before serving.

 - Add a stick of cinnamon and cook along with the sauce.